Must-Knows About Colorado Business Broker Agreements

 When do you owe your broker a commission?

 Most business owners believe that the commission is owed to the broker when the sale of the business is consummated and the buyer actually gives the seller money.
-However, most business broker finder agreements signed by business owners require payment when the broker brings a buyer ready to purchase the business — even if the deal does not go through.
+However, most business broker finder agreements signed by business owners require payment when the broker brings a buyer ready to purchase the business, even if the deal does not go through.

-• When a buyer wants to buy, but the terms of the sale are not satisfactory to seller
+• When a buyer wants to buy, but the terms of the sale are not satisfactory to the seller

-• The amount buyer is willing to pay is less than what the seller wants to accept
+• The amount the buyer is willing to pay is less than what the seller wants to accept

 • Even if the broker did not provide any assistance in locating the buyer